Hazard and Risk Register

 What is a Hazard and Risk Register?

-A hazard and risk register is a tool used by organizations to identify and track hazards and risks.
+A hazard and risk register is a tool used by organizations to identify and track hazards and safety risks.
 It can also be used to assess and prioritize risks and to develop and implement risk management plans.
 The register is a living document that allows new or changed hazards to be recorded and monitored for their mitigation to as low as reasonably practicable (ALARP).

 What is the Difference Between a Hazard and a Risk?